 Please do not bring any electrical kitchen equipment (such as rice cookers, hot plates, kettles, toasters, microwaves, …).
 Safety regulation prohibits the use of cooking equipment in the bedrooms.

-Student Oyster Cards are pointless for your first year.
-A regular Oyster card can be picked up at any major tube station, and you can also use contactless debit cards on buses and tubes instead of an Oyster.
-Anyone with a Young Person railcard can get this loaded on to their Oyster card – which is the best way of saving money.
-A Student Oyster only saves you money on passes, which you won’t need for commuting to South Kensington: it’s faster to walk or bike than take public transport.
+You can pick up a regular Oyster card at any major tube station, and you can also use contactless debit cards on buses and tubes instead of an Oyster.
+A Student Oyster card only saves you money on passes, which you won’t need for commuting to South Kensington: it’s faster to walk or bike than to travel by public transport.
+Anyone with a Young Person railcard can get it loaded onto their Oyster card, which is the best way of saving money.

-UK Customs: If you’re travelling from abroad, make sure you’re not bringing anything into the UK you’re not allowed to.
-It’s also good to check you’re bringing in allowed amounts of other, non-banned items.
+UK Customs: If you’re travelling from abroad, make sure you’re not bringing anything into the UK that you’re not allowed to.
+It’s also good to check you’re bringing in allowed amounts of other restricted items.